 While Duolingo is better for dabblers and beginners, Lingodeer is the better option for people with set goals.
 For students of Mandarin, LingoDeer’s algorithm can determine whether a student’s pronunciation is on point or off the mark.
 Unfortunately, this option doesn’t appear to be available for the remaining languages.
 However, for a tonal language like Mandarin, this is an extremely useful feature, although it’s not without some minor bugs.
 (Words deliberately mispronounced were deemed correct, and vice versa.)

 LingoDeer’s method of learning reinforces the student’s memory better and makes them more likely to retain what they have learned.
 However, someone who has trouble staying with a difficult task may find that Duolingo is easier and therefore, better for them.
-Duolingo has made a lot of changes to make themselves easier for “casual” learners and has sacrificed some of the material that actually helps a student retain the material.
-However, it’s not impossible to learn with either one and what’s better will ultimately be up the individual student.
+Duolingo has made a lot of changes to make it easier for “casual” learners and has sacrificed some of the material that actually helps a student retain the material.
+However, it’s not impossible to learn with either one and what’s better will ultimately be up to the individual student.
 So I would suggest trying both and see which one you like better.

 The progression of Lingodeer is also much better.
-A great deal of thought is put into matching vocabulary with grammar, so that (as an example) you’re learning how to do comparatives at the same time as animals which means that you can naturally construct sentences which use both (“The lion is faster than the elephant.”)
+A great deal of thought is put into matching vocabulary with grammar, so that (as an example) you’re learning how to do comparatives at the same time as animals which means that you can naturally construct sentences that use both (“The lion is faster than the elephant.”)
 As opposed to the Duolingo method which focuses on one or the other, with the result being you learn vocab in simple sentences and you learn grammar in sentences that don’t make much sense (“The baby is giving the dress to the cat.”)

 I don’t know about Chinese, Korean, or Vietnamese, but I can verify 100% that LingoDeer is better than Duolingo for learning the Japanese language.
 Not only does it have more content, but it also lets you toggle between kanji, kana, and rōmaji, so you can learn how to read actual Japanese (Duolingo technically teaches you all three, but is seriously lacking in kanji), and it lets you skip the alphabet lessons if you already know them.

-With a hand on my heart, I can say that LingoDeer is way better for Japanese than Duolingo.
+With a hand on my heart, I can say that LingoDeer is way better for the Japanese than Duolingo.

 The only thing I can think of that’s better for Duolingo is that, in the online version, every question has a discussion section, which can be nice.
 In general, though, I maintain my point.

 But there is one pretty big difference in Lingodeer’s favor in this field.
 Responsiveness to users’ complain is on a high level when talking about LingoDeer.
 You can just go on their Facebook page and send them a message about that exact complaint you have and you will probably get a response within 24-48 hours.
 LingoDeer’s team will mull it over and consider implementing it.
-LingoDeer prides itself as being an app made by the community for the community and is incredibly receptive to feedback.
-In my personal experience, the really are since they have responded to every single suggestion I have tossed to them.
+LingoDeer prides itself on being an app made by the community for the community and is incredibly receptive to feedback.
+In my personal experience, they really are since they have responded to every single suggestion I have tossed to them.
 What’s more, I have even seen a fair few of those suggestions implemented in real-time.

 LingoDeer as a language learning app is VERY new.
 Having that in mind and the fact that Duolingo is most definitely not perfect, many people consider using LingoDeer instead.
-I suggest you to use both of them since each of them has its advantages in different aspects.
+I suggest you use both of them since each of them has its advantages in different aspects.
 So, Duolingo can take the good from Lingodeer and on top of the good, it already has to be quite competitive.
 But there is a few pretty big difference in Lingodeer’s favor as well.

 I also add Ling App’s courses on the side for building vocabulary, which might be something to consider.